Tre Roberson: Chicago Bears

-Calgary Stampeders (II)
+Calgary Stampeders (second stint)

-On October 19, 2021, it was announced that Roberson had re-signed with the Calgary Stampeders.
+On October 19, 2021, it was announced that Roberson had re-signed with the Stampeders.
 After joining the Stamps midway through the season Roberson played in only three games in the regular season.
 He made nine tackles and created a forced fumble.
 Following the season, on December 14, 2021, Roberson and the Stampeders announced they had agreed to a contract extension through the 2023 season.
-The following season Roberson played in five games for the Stamps before suffering a knee injury which would cause him to miss the remainder of the season.
-In those five games Roberson contributed with 17 defensive tackles, one interception and one forced fumble.
+In the following season, Roberson played in five games for the Stamps before suffering a knee injury which would cause him to miss the remainder of the season.
+In those five games, Roberson contributed with 17 defensive tackles, one interception and one forced fumble.

+In the 2023 season, Roberson played in 16 games where he recorded 51 defensive tackles and two interceptions.
+He played in 17 games in 2024, where he had 43 defensive tackles and four interceptions, including one returned for a touchdown.
+He became a free agent upon the expiry of his contract on February 11, 2025.

 Personal life

-Roberson's grandfather, Larry Highbaugh (1950–2017), played as a defensive back and ran track at Indiana University from 1968 to 1971, where he won the 100 and 220, long jump and sprint relay as a sophomore at Big Tens, becoming the first athlete to win the "Jesse Owens Slam".
-He also played briefly with the Dallas Cowboys, spent 13 years in the Canadian Football League playing for the BC Lions and Edmonton Eskimos and was inducted into the Canadian Football Hall of Fame in the Class of 2004.
+Roberson is the grandson of Larry Highbaugh, who spent 13 years in the Canadian Football League and is a member of the Canadian Football Hall of Fame.